Project-Bradnails/Bradnails/README.md

 ## About The Devs
 - KushKonsumer, as the name states, enjoys consuming copious amounts of kush.
 In their free time, they like to play video games and consume kush.
-- Spoodermoon731, as the name also states, is a big Spider-Man fan. besides replaying the PS4 Spider-Man game, he enjoys doing computer breakdown and mainframe accessing.
+- Spoodermoon731, as the name also states, is a big Spider-Man fan. besides replaying the PS4 Spider-Man game, he enjoys doing funny computer shit